 Have you ever attended a lecture where a professor just talked for an hour?

 If someone could harness that sleepy feeling you inevitably get at such lectures, they would make a fortune with a product that instantly puts people to sleep.

 That kind of lecture is a one-sided conversation—much like many blog posts are, where someone is simply stating facts or talking about themselves.

 This bores people because there’s no one that most people care about more than themselves.

 You’ve probably known someone who always rambles on about their life, never letting you get a word in.
 They get boring fast.

-Wouldn’t you love it if you had a little “x” button that you could click to leave one of these one-sided conversations?
+Wouldn’t you love it if you had a little x button to click to leave one of these one-sided conversations?

 On the web, you have just that.
-If you lose interest in a topic because you’re simply being lectured, you can move onto any one of the millions of other websites.
+If you lose interest in a topic because you’re being lectured, you can move on to any one of the millions of other websites.

 So, onto the problem at hand.
 At least for the time being, your content is solely consumed.
 Unless you’re holding webinars or social media chats, content is produced by you and then read, watched, or listened to by readers.

 There are two main strategies you can employ to help deepen your readers’ interest and engagement in your content: